 was born in Taiwan.
-After completing his M.Arch degree in Architecture and Urban Design Department, at UCLA, under the direction of Neil Denari in 2009, he came back to his Alma mater, the Architecture Department in TamKang University, Taiwan, researching interactive and parametric architecture.
-In 2010, he established “P&A LAB” (Programming and Architecture LAB, and lately integrated into archgary.com to continue) exploring the new possible relationships between programming and architecture.
-Meanwhile, he also worked in the Architecture Department of the National Taipei University of Technology as an Adjunct Lecturer.
+After completing his M.Arch degree in Architecture and Urban Design Department, UCLA, under the direction of Neil Denari in 2009, he came back to his Alma mater, the Architecture Department in TamKang University, Taiwan, researching on interactive and parametric architecture.
+In 2010, he established “P&A LAB” (Programming and Architecture LAB, and lately integrated into archgary.com to continue) exploring the new possible relationship between the programming and architecture.
+Meanwhile, he also worked in the Architecture Department of the National Taipei University of Technology as an adjunct lecturer.